Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/schema_markdown/schema/objects/VestingTerms.md

 Vesting Terms objects support a structured representation of security vesting.
-This is accomplished by expressing security vesting as a graph of "Vesting Conditions", and then recording vesting transactions on each security.
+This is accomplished by expressing security vesting as a graph of "Vesting Conditions", and then recording vesting transactions for each security.

-### Philosophy?
+The current philosophy is that these graphs will be _directed_ and _acyclic_.

-- Graphs should be acylical
+Each **condition** (node) in the graph specifies the **trigger** (edge) for entering that condition, and vesting some **portion** or **quantity** of the linked security.
+The conditions also then list all possible subsequent conditions.

-- Triggers are the entry point
+Let's look at some examples.

-### Example 1: Event-based vesting
+## Example 1: Event-based vesting

 We'll start with a minimal example of event-based vesting.
 In this scenario, let's say a Plan Security has been issued but it will not vest _at all_ unless